 If you’re looking for flexibility in your studies, the good news is that online courses can be an option in many associate degree programs in computer science.

 Some colleges offer two-year degree programs entirely online, while others have a hybrid format combining online and on-campus classes.
 In some instances, students might have free software to complete assignments or online studies.

 Online studies provide a self-paced option not usually available to on-campus students.
 In some cases, it might take longer to complete the program, but this flexibility allows you to remain committed to other possible obligations, such as full-time employment.

-A benefit of first obtaining an associate degree, either online or in-person, could be to land a job based on your academic background, then find out if your employer has a tuition reimbursement program.
-If so, you could use that program to help fund your pursuit of a four-year degree that might lead to advancement in your career.
+A benefit of first obtaining an associate degree, either online or in-person, could be to land a job based on your academic background, and then find out if your employer has a tuition reimbursement program.

 Tuition for an Associate Degree in Computer Science

 Most colleges and universities base their tuition rates on state residency; thus, in-state residents pay less per credit or course than out-of-state students.
 In the case of some community colleges, per-credit rates for in-district or in-county residents could be even less than that for students living in other areas of the state in which the school is located.

 Tuition for an associate in computer science degree can range from about $100 per credit hour for in-state residents at community colleges to several hundred dollars per credit hour for out-of-state students at larger schools.
 Most two-year degree programs resulting in an associate’s degree comprise 60 credits.